ros-industrial-attic/yak/README.md

 # nbv_planner

 nbv_planner is a ROS package to perform Next Best View analysis using data provided from RGBD cameras like the Asus Xtion.
-It relies on octomap to track voxel occupancy and integrate new readings.
+It uses octomap to track voxel occupancy and integrate new readings.

 Call the /get_nbv service to return a sorted list (best to worst) of candidate poses near the volume that could expose unknown voxels.
 Currently evaluation of poses is conducted by casting rays corresponding to the camera's field of view into the octomap.
 More hits on unknowns = better view.